Project Updates:

 In March 2024, the team conducted additional sampling needed to complete the Remedial Investigation Report, which includes a detailed Human Health Risk Assessment.
 This additional sampling included four vapor intrusion sampling locations on both Makalapa Elementary and Radford High School property, four soil gas sampling locations, and multi-incremental soil sampling on the north end of the Formerly Used Defense Site boundary.
 All sampling activities were conducted in adherence to and compliance with the CERCLA processes (see image below).

 In May 2024, USACE shared the preliminary results of the sampling with Hawai’i Department of Education (DOE) and the Hawai’i Department of Health (DOH) officials and have included these findings in the Remedial Investigation Report which also includes the Health Risk Assessment.
 USACE submitted the draft Remedial Investigation Report to the DOH on December 18, 2024, for their review and response.
-Once USACE receives DOH feedback and finalizes the report, it will be available to the public in the Spring of 2025.
+Once USACE receives DOH feedback and finalizes the report, it will be available to the public.

 USACE and State Health Officials have determined that it is safe to maintain normal school operations on the two campuses.